Level 3 - Independent Surf Courses

 - During this course you’ll learn to be comfortable in a bit overhead conditions, and we’ll always be looking for the waves where we can have the best progress and most fun.
-Your instructor will take you to different spots in the area; both reef, point and beach breaks.
+Your instructor will take you to the best suited spot in the area each day, that being reef, point and beach breaks.

 - The lineup